Jacyhust/LSH-APG/Report/README.md

 -----------------------------------------------------------------------------------------------------------------
 ### Update in Feb 19.

 Hi, Reviewers.
 This is our technical report.
-Th proofs and many experimental results are put here as the appendix.
+The proofs and many experimental results are put here as the appendix.